Download 'Minimum operating requirements' PDF here

 More information about OSCAR venues here.

 We don’t recommend buying lots of equipment when your programme is still getting started.
 If you wait until children start attending, you will get a better idea what you might need.
 It’s safe to say that you will need some balls of various sizes, including low impact balls for indoor use.
-[Balls are easily lost.
-We recommend that you set up a simple system to hold children responsible for returning what they have been using.]

 Other basic equipment would include: pencils, felt tips, a supply of scrap paper, scissors, an assortment of small toys (cars, toy people, dolls etc.), playing cards and something that plays music.
 What equipment you need really depends on how you plan to run your programme.
 Op shops or second hand dealers can be a very good option to stretch your budget further.
 (While you are op shopping, get a supply of fun dress ups.)